smyrgeorge/actor4k/README.md

 Each actor instance encapsulates its unique state and interacts exclusively through asynchronous message passing, ensuring thread-safe operation and simplifying concurrency management.

+#### Message Stashing

+The [Actor](actor4k/src/commonMain/kotlin/io/github/smyrgeorge/actor4k/actor/Actor.kt) class provides a message stashing mechanism that allows actors to temporarily defer processing of certain messages.
+This is particularly useful when an actor receives messages that it cannot or should not process in its current state, but wants to handle later.

+Key features of the stashing mechanism:

+- **`stash(msg)`**: Temporarily stores a message in a separate queue for later processing
+- **`unstashAll()`**: Moves all stashed messages back to the actor's mailbox, preserving their original order
+- The actor keeps track of stashed messages count in its statistics

+This mechanism is especially valuable when implementing state-dependent behavior, where messages might arrive in an order different from what the actor can process, or when the actor needs to change its behavior before processing certain messages.

 #### Back-Pressure